 Table 2 reports estimates of equations (1) and (2) under different assumptions about the persistence of income effects.
-In the levels models, we regress child achievement on total income and include all the variables reported in Table A1 as controls.
-The specification we estimate in differences is slightly more general, since we allow achievement growth to vary by the child characteristics listed in panel A of Table A1.
-Column 1 assumes the "contemporaneous effects" model used by many previous studies.
+In the levels models we regress child achievement on total income and include all the variables reported in Table B1 as controls.
+The specification we estimate in differences is slightly more general, since we allow achievement growth to vary by the child characteristics listed in panel A of Table B1.20 Column (i) assumes the 'contemporaneous effects' model used by many previous studies.
 Estimated in levels, we find that a \$1,000 increase in family income raises math-reading test scores by 0.005 standard deviations.
 Estimated in differences, the effect is less than one-fourth as large and no longer significant.
 These estimates are similar to corresponding estimates in Blau (1999).